cacruz/eviz/docs/usage/autoviz.use.rst

 ^^^^^
 - Ensure that dependencies, specified in environment.yaml, are installed in your Python environment before running the driver.
 - Ensure compatibility with the expected YAML configuration schema.
 Use `metadump.py` for guidance on creating configurations.
+- For hands-on examples with actual command-line usage and expected outputs, see the :doc:`Examples section <../examples/index>`.
 - Refer to the documentation_ for details on supported data formats, fields, and advanced plotting capabilities.

 .. _documentation: https://astg.pages.smce.nasa.gov/visualization/eviz